Gemstone & Rose Vermeil Sterling Calla Lily Pin by Coro

 "Coro-Craft" (in script) with Pegasus and "STERLING" on rectangular cartouche

 Design patent D140,941 issued to Adolph Katz in 1945

-This 1940s brooch is a rose-gold-plated sterling silver ribbon tied in a three-looped bow.
-Three stems of calla lilies with navette centers of amethyst, ruby, and peridot glass sit on top.
+This calla lily pin from the 1940s has a rose-gold-plated sterling silver ribbon tied in a three-looped bow.
+Three stems of calla lilies with a navette centers of amethyst, ruby, and peridot glass sit on top.
 Tiny pink tourmaline, sapphire, and diamanté navettes tie the stems together.
 The pin closes with a roll-over safety clasp.
 Although the drawing in the design patent shows this brooch with the flowers facing down, I prefer them facing up, reaching for the sky!
 The photos show both positions, so you can decide.
 This gorgeous Retro Modern design by Adolph Katz for Coro’s high-end line was also made with all citrine flowers – scroll down to see that version.